Greater Manchester: Media, film and television

 The Greater Manchester Film Festival was launched in 2012.
 It is an international film festival designed to capitalise on Greater Manchester's "huge strengths in film and television, along with its growing media presence".
 MediaCityUK, a host venue of the Greater Manchester Film Festival, is a 200 acre mixed-use property development site at Salford Quays; its principal tenants are mass media organisations such as ITV Granada and the BBC.
 One of Greater Manchester's most lucrative and acclaimed television exports is Coronation Street, which is a televised soap opera set in Weatherfield, a fictional borough of Greater Manchester, inspired by life in Salford.
 Created by Tony Warren, Coronation Street was first broadcast on 9 December 1960, making it the world's longest-running TV soap opera in production.
 It has been filmed in Manchester at Granada Studios since its inception, but filming is now done at a new set at MediaCityUK.

 A local television station for Greater Manchester, Channel M, was launched in February 2000, carrying a wide range of local programming, including news, sport and entertainment programming.
 Following severe cutbacks to its local production amid heavy losses, the station ceased broadcasting in April 2012.
 A smaller-scale local TV station, That's Manchester, began broadcasting in May 2015.

+The area has several radio stations including, BBC Radio Manchester, Hits Radio Manchester, Capital Manchester, Greatest Hits Radio Manchester & The North West, Heart North West, and Smooth North West.
+There are also community-based radio stations such as Greatest Hits Radio Wigan & St Helens (covering Wigan), Greatest Hits Radio Bolton & Bury (serving Bolton and Bury), Tameside Radio (serving Tameside), Your FM (for Stockport), Rochdale Valley (for Rochdale), Oldham Community Radio (for Oldham), and Salford City Radio (serving Salford).

 The Manchester Evening News is a regional daily newspaper covering Greater Manchester, published every day except Sunday.
 It is owned by Reach plc and produced by MEN Media.
 It sells around 81,000 copies a day and gives away nearly 100,000, making it the market leader in Greater Manchester.
 The paper was first published in 1868 by Mitchell Henry as part of his parliamentary election campaign for the Manchester constituency.
 MEN Media "dominates Greater Manchester", reaching 7 out of 10 adults each week within the region through its portfolio of products which also includes the Oldham Advertiser, the Rochdale Observer, and the Salford Advertiser.